Click To Skip To Home Page

 Handmade by Peter Goebel.
 Historic reproduction.

 These pots were "serving pots"; coffee was never brewed in them.
 The coffee would be brewed in a large kettle over the fire, then transferred into these pots for serving at the table.
 Typically, the pot would be set on a brazier to keep warm.
 These pots were used in the same way a carafe is used in restaurants today.
 They are quite small, intended for the use of only a few people, and refilled as needed.
 Remember too, that coffee was served in small cups - not the mega mugs we are accustomed to today!
 Copper with tin lining.
-Sturdy hinged lid and hand turned wood handle.
+Sturdy hand turned wood handle.
 This is a very lovely piece, sure to make any coffee-break special!
 Dated: 18th century Origin: English.
 Materials: copper, tin, various woods as available.
 Dimensions: Large: 5" dia. base, 8"tall, capacity 5 1/2 cups.
 Small: 4" dia. base, 5 " tall, capacity 3 cups.

-Large: $269.00
+Large: $334

-Small: $242.00
+Small: $325.00

 Chocolate Pot